secureblue/secureblue/POSTINSTALL-README.md

 ## Set kargs

+> [!NOTE]
-Documentation is available [here](files/system/usr/share/ublue-os/just/70-secureblue.just.readme.md) for the kargs set by the commands below.
+> Learn about the hardening applied by the kargs set by the command below [here](files/system/usr/share/ublue-os/just/70-secureblue.just.readme.md).

 ### Set hardened kargs